 - Project Manager

 What will happen to Dynamics 365 Project Service Automation?

-Microsoft will stop selling PSA on 1 October, 2020, once Project Operations becomes available.
-Until this date, licenses can be added to existing organizations.
+Microsoft stopped selling PSA from 1 October, 2020 when Project Operations became available.
+Since then, it has not been possible to purchase any new PSA licenses.
 Users can continue to renew existing PSA licenses until October 1, 2021.